 Each class from Years 1 to 6 have chosen two children to represent their class by becoming Student Councillors.
-They attend student council meetings every Thursday morning at 09:50am to discuss topics that are of a current issue in school.
+They attend student council meetings each week to discuss topics that are of a current issue in school.

 Student Councillors prepared speeches to give to their classes at the beginning of the year.
 Each child then voted for who they felt would best represent their class.